 ELECTRONIC THESIS SUBMISSION AND ACCESS

 The University encourages open access to research wherever possible.
-This means that e-theses will automatically be in the public domain via the UEA Digital Repository and British Library EThOS service unless a candidate requests that access to the thesis is temporarily restricted (an “embargo”).
+This means that e-theses will automatically be in the public domain via the UEA Digital Repository and British Library EThOS service unless a postgraduate researcher requests that access to the thesis is temporarily restricted (an “embargo”).

 The University recognises however, that open access may not be suitable for all theses and that there are instances where it is reasonable for an author to seek to restrict access to their thesis for a specified period of time in order that their interests are not prejudiced or where other factors support such a restriction.
 The University Regulations on Consultation and Borrowing of Theses (Research Degree Policy Document - Section 3) permit Schools on request from the author (via the Research Degree Entry form) to embargo a thesis for a period of up to three years.
 The thesis is not then sent to the British Library EThOS service and whilst stored electronically in the UEA Digital Repository, access is restricted until the end of the embargo period.

-The decision to opt in or out of open access should be made by research candidates themselves, following full discussion with their supervisory team and consideration of any external requirements.
+The decision to opt in or out of open access should be made by postgraduate researchers themselves, following full discussion with their supervisory team and consideration of any external requirements.